FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 tunnel.
 That document provides for a server unauthenticated provisioning mode, but the inner TLS exchange requires that both end authenticate each other.
-There are ways to provision a certificate, but the peer must still authenticate itself to the server.
+There are ways to provision a certificate, but the peer must still authenticate itself to the server with pre-existing credentials.

 ## Taxonomy of Provisioning Types